We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Hardened, dried mucus can feel like scabs and is extremely common inside the nose.
-But there are other types of sores and scabs within the nose, which may be made of dried blood.
+Other types of sores and scabs within the nose can be made of dried blood.
 These can be more painful and require time to heal.